The Alexander module, Seifert forms, and categorification: Background on the bordered invariants

 Following the notation set out by Lipshitz, Ozsv\'ath and Thurston, we review the relevant categories of modules that have appeared to this point \cite{LOTbimodules}.
 Given any fixed dg-algebra $\cA$, write $\mathsf{Mod}_{\cA}$ for the category of $\Ztwo$-graded type A structures over $\cA$ (i.e., $\Ztwo$-graded right $\cA_\infty$-modules over $\cA$) which are homotopy equivalent to a bounded structure.
 We write ${}^{\cA}\mathsf{Mod}$ for the category of $\Ztwo$-graded left type D structures over $\cA$ which are homotopy equivalent to bounded type D structures; as mentioned above, we will not make the distinction between a type D structure and the associated dg-module.
 By abuse, we will refer to the dg-module arising from a bounded type D structure as a bounded dg-module.
 As a result, the type D structure $\CFD(W)$ and the type A structure $\CFA(W)$ are members of the categories ${}^{\cA(-F)}\mathsf{Mod}$ and $\mathsf{Mod}_{\cA(F)}$, respectively.
 This notation generalizes to bimodules so that for manifolds $W$ with $\partial W = F_L\amalg F_R$

 categories of bounded, up to homotopy, type DA, type DD, and type AA structures respectively.

 We now define $\CFAA(W)$ (respectively $\CFDD(W)$) using restriction (respectively induction) functors.

-Given a bordered manifold $W$ with disconnected boundary $F_L\amalg F_R$ we can form a closely related bordered manifold $W_\dr$ with connected boundary $F_L\# F_R$ by attaching a 2-handle to $W$ along the neck of the connected sum.
+Given a bordered manifold $W$ with disconnected boundary $F_L\amalg F_R$ there is a closely related bordered manifold $W_\dr$ with connected boundary $F_L\# F_R$ such that attaching a 2-handle to $W_\dr$ along the neck of the connected sum yields $W$.
 We can also view this in terms of bordered Heegaard diagrams as follows.
 Let $\cH$ be an arced bordered Heegaard diagram for $W$.
 We can obtain a bordered Heegaard diagram for $W_\dr$ by removing an open neighbourhood of the arc $\bfz$; after an appropriate choice of basepoint, the result is a bordered Heegaard diagram describing $W_\dr$ which has pointed matched circle $\cZ_L \# \cZ_R$ describing $F_L\# F_R$.

 First, $\CFAA(W)$ and $\CFA(W_\dr)$ have the same generating sets.
 To define the type AA structure, we note that the above construction gives rise to a dg-algebra morphism

 coming from an obvious inclusion map.
 Using $\varphi_\dr$, we obtain the operations $m_{1,i,j}$ mentioned above for the bimodule $\CFAA(W)$ from the $\cA_\infty$-products More generally, this process converts a type AA structure over $\cA(F_L \# F_R)$ to one over $\cA(F_L) \otimes \cA(F_R)$, giving rise to a functor